Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 49) bind, call, apply in JavaScript
 50) async/await in JavaScript
 51) Type Conversion in JavaScript - using - * / with string like ("1" - 1) = 0
-51) Type casting in JavaScript - making any string into number aur number to string is type casting or change any type to other type is type casting
+51) Type casting in JavaScript - making any string into a number or number to a string is type casting or changing any type to another type is type casting

-52) unary oprater
+52) unary operator